 Applications are made using the Local Authority form for the area in which you reside.
-If your child was born between 1st September 2007 and 31st August 2008 you should have applied for a secondary school place for the school year beginning September 2019 by 31st October 2018.
+If your child was born between 1st September 2008 and 31st August 2009 you should apply for a secondary school place for the school year beginning September 2020 by 31st October 2019.
 Please click here to access the Tameside online admissions form and for information about late applications.

 Laurus Ryecroft does not have a catchment area.
 If a tie break is required to determine which child gets a place then those living closest to the school will have priority.
 See the FAQs below for further information.

 Offers will be made on 2nd March 2020 by the Local Authority.